ephsmith/python-book/docs/guides/pytest-reference.md

     list of package names along with a minimum (or specific) required version.
 The Python package installer `pip` provides a way to easily install these packages.

+!!! tip
+    If you are using Pytest within PyCharm, you can skip the commandline.
+PyCharm provides GUI elements to run and view results of tests.
+    **Right-click on the `tests` directory and choose "Run Tests in tests".**

 If you would like to install `pytest` in your main Python installation, you can run the following at the command prompt: